akashravi/SWAN-Package-Manager/index.md

 ## About

-This extension is made for the purpose of fulfilment of the GSoC 2019 project at **CERN-HSF** ([Project Summary](https://summerofcode.withgoogle.com/projects/4999527885438976))
+This extension is made for the purpose of fulfillment of the GSoC 2019 project at **CERN-HSF** ([Project Summary](https://summerofcode.withgoogle.com/projects/4999527885438976))

 ### Student